rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 ### Setup an Amplify Studio Project

-All the initial setup of the Amplify Studio Project on AWS and the associated Figma project is already described in the first part of the [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/) so will not repeat it here.
+All the initial setup of the Amplify Studio Project on AWS and the associated Figma project is already described in the first part of the excellent [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/) so will not repeat it here.

 That first part of the article will have you do all the following in the appropriate Web Consoles and services AWS and Figma).
 You won't be doing any CLI commands on your local dev computer: